Tomparte/UltraPasswordGen/README.md

    Click the "Generate Password" button to generate a new password based on your preferences.
 The generated password will be displayed in the "Generated Password" field.

 6. **Copy Password**:
    The generated password is automatically displayed in the read-only entry field.
-You can easily copy the password by selecting the text and using the "Copy" function (e.g., right-click and select "Copy" or press Ctrl+C).
+You can easily copy the password by clicking the "Copy" button.

 ## Example